Seeed-Studio/wiki-documents/docs/Snips_Voice_Interaction_Base_Kit.md

 Please be careful with the Relay when the kit is powered on since the working voltage will be high.

-###　Start playing!
+###　Start Playing!

-- 1. Power the kit by the default power adapter in the kit or use a 5V-2A DC adapter with a Micro USB connector.
+- a.
+Power the kit by the default power adapter in the kit or use a 5V-2A DC adapter with a Micro USB connector.

-- 2. The next step is installing the Snips assistant into the Raspberry Pi.
+- b.
+The next step is installing the Snips assistant into the Raspberry Pi.
 To save your setup time, the MicroSD card in the kit has been flashed with the full functional system image, which means the Snips assistant is ready for your trigger words.
 We strongly suggest you to study the step by step installation guide by visiting : https://docs.snips.ai/getting-started/quick-start-raspberry-pi and learn the sam tool in command line.

-- 3. Trigger the assistant by saying “Hey-snips”, and follow the command:
+- c.
+Trigger the assistant by saying “Hey-snips”, and follow the command:

 Command	| Action